timkiely/scrape-instagram-by-location/README.md

 ### OPEN QUESTIONS:

 -   what is the edge\_location\_to\_media "count" response?
 When scrapping an entire location page, the end count (where has\_next\_page = FALSE) is usually around half of the full count.
 Is the scrape failing?
 Or does the count reflect something else (private accounts?)
+-   How to obtain an exhaustive list of location ID's?
+-   What are the api call limits?
+How many calls can you make in a row?
+What's the reset time?
+Do IP's ever get blocked? (running network speed test to address this)
+-   how to integrate proxy use with httr?
+1) Obtain list of proxies 2) build fault tolerance
+-   Parallelize network requests?
+Maybe launch multiple EC2's?

 Instagram Scraper:
 ==================